raztvi/VismaACLabs/docs/References.md

 Below are provided the links used to create this application and also some extra reading materials.

+*Note: The link to the presentations will be provided here once they are done.*

 ### ASP.NET CORE

 - Main ASP.NET Core documentation: https://docs.microsoft.com/en-us/aspnet/core/